Pacific Dawn accidents and incidents

 - deaths - overboard (2018)

-Previously, the vessel was operated under the names Regal Princess (1991-2007 by Princess Cruises) and Pacific Dawn (since 2007).
+Previously, the vessel was operated under the names Regal Princess (1991-2007 by Princess Cruises), Pacific Dawn (2007-2020 by P&O Australia), CMV Amy Johnson (planned since 2021, by CMV UK-Cruise and Maritime Voyages) and MS Satoshi (since November 2020).
 The ship was ordered by and constructed for the company Sitmar Cruises.
 After Sitmar’s acquisition by P&O Group, the vessel (being under construction) was transferred to Princess Cruises (P&O's subsidiary company).

 |12 April 2018||Crew / Passenger Deaths|

-(overboard) On April 12, 2018, at ~4 pm, a 47 year-old female passenger was reported overboard.
-The ship was in Coral Sea, en-route from Port Vila (Vanuatu) back to homeport Brisbane (QLD Australia).
+(P&O Pacific Dawn / overboard) On April 12, 2018, at ~4 pm, a 47-year-old female passenger was reported overboard.
+The ship was in the Coral Sea, en-route from Port Vila (Vanuatu) back to homeport Brisbane (QLD Australia).
 It immediately turned around and started a search and rescue operation in adverse weather conditions (3-to-4-meter swells and high winds up to 55 kph / 35 mph).
 New Caledonian and Australian maritime authorities issued a distress call for nearby vessels to assist the liner, as the accident happened in shared between both countries sea zone.

 However, when the CCTV footage was reviewed, it showed the woman didn't accidentally fall.
 She was talking to her husband on an open deck, then deliberately jumped off the ship.
 As she went over the railing, her husband tried to grab her by the legs, but it was too late.
 On April 13, at 7:30 am the search was called off.
 The body was never found.